Finding the Peace in Wild Things

 CBT is a problem-focused, goal-oriented and proactive treatment approach, with particular emphasis on the present and future.
 CBT is a form of psychotherapy based on the premise that thoughts, emotions and behaviours are interconnected.
 Treatment emphasizes identifying, evaluating and modifying dysfunctional thinking patterns and problematic behaviours to improve overall quality of life.
 CBT teaches strategies to effectively cope even as difficult situations change and evolve.
 Collaboration and psychoeducation are key elements in guiding individuals to improved emotional well-being.

-Dialectical Behavioral Therapy for Adults and Adolescents
+Dialectical Behavioral Therapy for Adolescents and Caregivers - Comprehensive Model

 Life Process Transformation™